 Connecting important public facilities to the LA River is vital for ensuring an effective community connectivity system.
-Areas greater than a half mile from an existing Metro stop, park, or school have a general need for access and trails connections.
+Areas greater than a half mile from an existing Metro rail, bus rapid transit, or rapid bus stop; park; or school have a general need for access and trails connections.
 Areas more adjacent to these facilities were categorized as very high need.
 Metro stops were sourced from the LA Metro's Active Transportation Strategic Plan Online Data Portal, parks from the LA County GIS Data Portal 2016 Countywide Parks and Open Space layer, and schools from the LA County GIS Data Portal, 2016 Point of Interest Data.